|

 Teaching Area: Anlaytical Chemistry

-for sophomore and junior Chemistry, Biology and Chemical Engineering majors
+for sophomore and junior Chemistry and Biochemity majors

 for junior and senior level Chemistry and Biochemistry majors